-State Water Plan
+Missouri's Water Plan

-The Department of Natural Resources (DNR) is directed by Missouri statutory law, Section 640.415, RSMo., to "develop, maintain and periodically update a state water plan for a long-range, comprehensive statewide program for the use of surface water and groundwater resources of the state, including existing and future needs for drinking water supplies, agriculture, industry, recreation, environmental protection and related needs."
+The Department of Natural Resources is directed by Missouri statutory law, Section 640.415, RSMo., to "develop, maintain and periodically update a state water plan for a long-range, comprehensive statewide program for the use of surface water and groundwater resources of the state, including existing and future needs for drinking water supplies, agriculture, industry, recreation, environmental protection and related needs."

-The Missouri Drought Plan (Revised 2002) is an example of statewide water planning and interagency collaboration aimed at serving the needs of Missourians.
+The Missouri Drought Plan (Revised 2002) is an example of statewide interagency collaboration aimed at serving the needs of Missourians.
 The Water Resources Law also directs the department to prepare an annual report (Missouri Water Resources Law 2004 Annual Report) that describes the progress the department has made in fulfilling the objectives of the Water Resources Law.

-State Water Plan staff have been instrumental in raising awareness of Missouri River issues by sponsoring five Missouri River Constituency Conferences.
+Water Resources staff have been instrumental in raising awareness of Missouri River issues by sponsoring five Missouri River Constituency Conferences.
 Staff have also evaluated regional water supply needs, developed a joint Department of Natural Resources / Department of Economic Development analysis report entitled Rural Water Systems Project , and analyzed the impacts of the flood of 1993 Flood Report Analysis .
 Copies of the Flood Analysis Report , Quick Guide to Missouri Water Resource Agencies , 1990 Pre-Annual Status Report , 1993 Water Activities Report, and 1996 through 2004 Water Resources Law Annual Reports along with all other State Water Plan publications are available from the MGS publications repository.

-Current State Water Plan
+2003 State Water Resources Plan

-- State Water Plan: Phase I
+- 2003 State Water Resources Plan: Phase I

-The department has completed a series of seven technical assessment documents to provide basic information about Missouri's streams and rivers, groundwater, water use, water quality, interstate water issues, hydrologic extremes, and water law.
+The department completed a series of seven technical assessment documents to provide basic information about Missouri's streams and rivers, groundwater, water use, water quality, interstate water issues, hydrologic extremes, and water law.

 This water supply inventory and assessment serves to identify and discuss in detail the individual components that comprise and affect water resources and supply.

-- State Water Plan: Phase II
+- 2003 State Water Resources Plan: Phase II